tripu/Vita/doc/logic.md

 <span class="icon ref">👉</span>&nbsp;**[&ldquo;Broken breaking news&rdquo;](miscellanea.md#4-broken-breaking-news)**

-One tentative explanation that I have for this is that reading many books, and knowing well how the world works and what's going on (by following the news) makes me more similar to people
+One tentative explanation that I have for this is that reading many books, and knowing well how the world works and what's going on (by following the news) makes me more similar to people I like (because I've found that I like people who tend to read a lot and be very well informed).

 ## 3. Miscellanea